Examples for .NET

 The general section duplicates the functionality of Example 1:

-Call a user by their TrueConf ID (
+Call the user by TrueConf ID.

 Android section: